← Back to Derek's Profile

 Here is my advice for anyone using the Report Card during a relocation search:

 Start broad, then narrow.
-Pick three to five cities you are considering.
-Pull the Report Card for a handful of zip codes in each one.
-You will immediately see patterns -- maybe one city grades well on schools but poorly on walkability.
-Another might score high on safety but the housing market is overheated.
+Pick three to five areas you are considering.
+Pull the Report Card for a handful of addresses with different zip codes for each one.
+You will immediately see patterns -- maybe one area grades well on walkability but the market is overheated.
 This gives you a realistic picture fast.

 Prioritize what matters to you.
 Not everyone cares about the same things.
-A single professional might weight walkability and nightlife access heavily, while a family with young kids is going to focus on schools and safety.
+Someone who works from home might weight walkability and proximity to parks heavily, while a daily commuter focuses on access to highways.
 The Report Card lets you see all the dimensions at once so you can weigh them according to your own priorities.

 Look for consistency.
-The best neighborhoods tend to score well across multiple categories, not just one.
-A place with great schools but terrible safety and no walkability is not the full package.
+The strongest locations tend to score well across multiple categories, not just one.
 Look for B+ or better across the board -- that is usually your sweet spot.

 Compare against your current neighborhood.
 Pull the Report Card for where you live now.
-It gives you a baseline.
-If you are currently in a B+ school district, you will know immediately if a potential new neighborhood is a step up or a step down.
+It gives you a baseline so you can tell immediately whether a potential new area is a step up or a step down.

 The Data Does Not Lie

-I have watched too many families make six-figure decisions based on a gut feeling and a few weekend visits.
+I have watched too many buyers make seven-figure decisions based on a gut feeling and one weekend visit.
 The Report Card is not meant to replace visiting a place in person -- you should absolutely do that.
 But it gives you a foundation of objective data so that when you do visit, you know what to look for and what questions to ask.

-Ready to grade your next neighborhood?
-Visit RealHomeIntel and search any zip code to see its Report Card.
+Ready to see your next neighborhood?
+Visit RealHomeIntel and search to see its Report Card.

 Share this article:𝕏 PostFacebookLinkedIn✉️ Email💬 Text